• Mental Health

 Whenever a diagnosis of PCBD or complicated grief is noted, the first step in the treatment process is for the mental health evaluator to provide the person with education regarding the condition’s signs, symptoms, and prognosis.
 The professional should communicate the idea that grief is healthy, but the individual’s response is unhealthy.3

-Another helpful therapy style is called interpersonal therapy.
-This therapy style helps by exploring the person’s relationship with the deceased and inspecting issues including disagreements, transitions, and grief to resolve unwanted symptoms.4
+• Interpersonal therapy: This therapy style helps by exploring the person’s relationship with the deceased and inspecting issues including disagreements, transitions, and grief to resolve unwanted symptoms4

-A third therapy style called complicated grief treatment or traumatic grief therapy blends aspects of CBT and interpersonal therapy together.
-This approach helps the client move forward with a two-step process: First, adjusting to the loss by focusing on the mourning, then restoring satisfaction and happiness in life by improving the person’s functioning.4
+• Grief therapy for complicated or traumatic grief: This blends aspects of CBT and interpersonal therapy together, helping the client move forward with a two-step process: First, adjusting to the loss by focusing on the mourning, then restoring satisfaction and happiness in life by improving the person’s functioning.4

 Durations of treatment always vary based on the individual’s needs and symptoms, but therapy options can quickly improve symptoms.
 A typical course of CBT for PCBD usually takes 16 to 25 weeks.
 A round of interpersonal therapy could be completed in as little as eight weeks.3